How to undo and redo on a Mac: My complete guide for beginners

 In Pages, TextEdit, and other native Mac applications, the Transformations feature gives you quick shortcuts for repeating undo or redo actions.

-Here’s how to use Transformations:
+Here's how to use Transformations to fix caps lock:

-- Open your document in any text app > Highlight the text you need to alter.
+- Highlight the text you need to alter.

 - In the menu bar, click Edit.